Dorothy Beecher Baker

 Dorothy’s father was related to Henry Ward Beecher, a liberal clergyman famous for his eloquence on the subjects of the abolition of slavery and prohibition, and to Harriet Beecher Stowe, the author of Uncle Tom’s Cabin.
 Dorothy graduated from Montclair Normal College and taught in the public schools of Newark for two years.
 She was then offered a contract to teach in the Ethical Culture School in New York but declined the offer and, in the summer of 1921, she married Frank Baker.

-They had three children, Louise Baker Matthias and two sons William and Conrad, who were loyal Baha’is.
+Dorothy and Frank A. Baker had only two children together, Louise and William (Bill).
+Frank Baker’s first wife Mary died, leaving him a widower with two children, Conrad and Sara, who was called Sally by the family.
+Sally died of leukemia when she was young in 1925 or 1926.
 Frank Baker deserves much gratitude, for he stood by Dorothy’s side always, and, in his own magnificent services and his support of Dorothy’s teaching activities, there was the element of true sacrifice.

 In 1912, Dorothy’s grandmother known as Mother Beecher took Dorothy when she was fourteen years old to New York to see ‘Abdu’l-Baha.
 She had been a very shy child, sensitive to the point of deep suffering in the presence of adults.
 She was so shy that years later she still remembered the tension she felt when she entered the room where ‘Abdu’l-Baha was speaking.
 He smiled at her, and without speaking to her directly, motioned her to a foot-stool at His side.